En Español Sus Abogados, Su Idioma™

 Once kernicterus has advanced in your baby to a certain extent, it may be impossible to reverse the damage that it has caused.
 Some children require lifelong around-the-clock care for the damage caused by kernicterus that could have been prevented entirely with proper testing and treatment.
 At Gonzalez & Cartwright, P.A., our skilled medical malpractice lawyers will fight to establish that the doctor’s failure to conduct the necessary testing and treatment amounted to medical negligence that caused your harm, and will fight to obtain compensation for:

-Contact Aggressive and Trustworthy Florida Newborn Jaundice Lawyers to Discuss Your South Florida Kernicterus-Related Case Today
+Contact Aggressive and Trustworthy Florida Newborn Jaundice Lawyers to Discuss Your Florida Kernicterus-Related Case Today

 Many new parents mistakenly believe that jaundice is not harmful because it is so common.
 Your doctor should know better, and it is the responsibility of trained medical professionals to conduct the testing necessary to determine whether your baby’s jaundice could lead to kernicterus.
 If your baby has suffered because of a doctor’s failure to properly test and treat for jaundice and elevated bilirubin levels, call us today, or fill out this secure online contact form, so that we can begin fighting for your right to compensation.

-Frequently Asked Questions About Kernicterus Caused by Jaundice in Babies in South Florida
+Frequently Asked Questions About Kernicterus Caused by Jaundice in Babies in Florida

 My child has athetoid cerebral palsy, but I don’t know how it was caused.
 How can a lawyer help me establish that it resulted from medical malpractice because a doctor failed to test and treat elevated bilirubin levels?